xyyuhans/about/index.md

 ## Course Projects

+- Hands-on experience in machine learning using Sklearn and Spark, and deep learning using Pytorch
 - Practical experience in algorithms including Minimax, HMM, RL using Python
 - Design simple Real-Time Operating Systems using Ada and C
-- Hands-on experience in machine learning using Sklearn and Spark, and deep learning using Pytorch

-## Other Skills

-- Linux, Bash
-- Git

 ## Awards